mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/install.md

 3. You can now choose which version you want to install:
     1. [Latest release](#latest-release)

-       Stable version, tested for more then a week.
+       Stable version, tested for more than a week.
     2. [Beta release](#beta-release)

        Beta version, no errors after 72 h runtime, long time testing needed.